What is C (Programming Language)? - The Basics

 C11.
 The C11 standard has new features like type generic macros, atomic operations, anonymous structures that doesn’t exist in C99.

 All these three standards are also known by the name of ANSI C.

 “Standard C programs are portable”.
 This means, the programs that follow ANSI C standard are portable among operating systems.

 If you are new to programming, it’s advisable to follow the standard (ANSI C in case of C programming) that is accepted everywhere.
 It will help you learn the language the way it was intended.

 In procedural languages like C, a list of predefined instructions are carried out step by step.
 A typical C program may contain one or more procedures (functions) to perform a task.

 If you are new to programming, you might think this is the only way all programming languages work.
 However, there are other programming paradigms as well.
 One of the commonly used paradigms is Object-oriented programming (OOP) which allows developers to create objects to solve the given task.
 If you are interested, check out the differences between procedural and object oriented languages.

 C programs are fast.

-Newer languages like Python and Java offer more features (garbage collection, dynamic typing ) than C. This makes it easier for programmers to write programs.
+Newer languages like Python and Java offer more features (garbage collection, dynamic typing) than C programming.
 However, the performance lowers due to additional processing.

 C language trusts programmers and allows direct manipulation of the computer hardware.
 This is not possible in most high-level programming languages.
 It’s one of the reasons why C is considered good choice to start learning programming.